How To Create More Flavour In Bread

 Brioche gets its flavour from butter and eggs.
 The flours flavour is masked by the high quantities of fat, the quantity of butter in the finest brioche can be as high as 80% of the flour’s weight!

 Butter has similar importance in croissant bread.

-When making either of croissants or brioche, the baker is likely to use the best quality French butter available to them.
-The best is usually a Normandy butter and not only tastes amazing but has a higher melting point making it perfect when baking sweetened bread.
+When making either of croissants or brioche, the baker should use the best quality French butter available to them.
+Normandy butter is often selected as it tastes amazing and has a higher melting point which is perfect for sweet breads.